KRVN-FM

-KRVN-FM (93.1 FM, "River 93.1") is a country formatted radio station licensed to Lexington, Nebraska, United States.
+KRVN-FM (93.1 MHz, "River 93.1") is a country formatted radio station licensed to Lexington, Nebraska, United States.
 The station serves the Grand Island-Kearney area broadcasting from an 890-foot tower in Lexington, Nebraska.
 The station was established in November 1962 by the Nebraska Rural Radio Association, the farmer-rancher cooperative that opened KRVN, an AM agricultural news station, in 1951, and since acquired a network of stations across Nebraska.
 KRVN-FM is a radio partner of University of Nebraska-Kearney (UNK) Athletics.

 History

 On November 23, 1962, just three weeks after its initial sign-on, the original tower collapsed due to a storm.
 A new tower was installed and brought the station back on the air on July 1, 1963.
 Less than a year later, on June 22, 1964, a tornado tore off the top 400 feet of the structure.
 The station went down again when the 600-foot tower collapsed in January 1969, and a storm took it down yet another tower on October 30, 1971.
 The station finally returned to the air with a stable 50,000 watts on May 27, 1976.
 KRVN-FM went to 100,000 watts in January 1984.